Bioacoustic Geolocation: Species Sounds as Geographic Signals: Experiments

 \subsection{Ablations}

 We ablate the audio encoders, location encoders, and temporal aggregation strategies in Table~\ref{tab:ablations}.
-Off-the-shelf audio encoders like Wav2CLIP~\cite{wu2022wav2clip} and CLAP~\cite{elizalde2023clap} perform much worse than pretraining on iNatSounds (Table~\ref{tab:ablations:audio}).
-Starting with ImageNet pretrained weights instead of iNatSounds also reduces performance, with around $7\%$ and $3\%$ drops at the continent and region level, respectively.
+Off-the-shelf audio encoders like Wav2CLIP~\cite{wu2022wav2clip} and CLAP~\cite{elizalde2023clap} perform worse than pretraining on iNatSounds (Table~\ref{tab:ablations:audio}).
+Starting with ImageNet pretrained weights instead of iNatSounds also reduces performance, with $7\%$ and $3\%$ drops at the continent and region levels.

 Next, we ablate the location encoder in Table~\ref{tab:ablations:location}.
 With SatCLIP~\cite{klemmer2023satclip}, we observe consistently worse performance than SINR~\cite{cole2023spatial} or GeoCLIP~\cite{vivanco2024geoclip}.
 SINR is comparable to GeoCLIP at the region and continent levels, but tapers off at the city level.
 Better performance of GeoCLIP may be because of its alignment with ground-level imagery, unlike SatCLIP (satellite images) or SINR (species observations).
 The auxiliary checklist loss introduced in AG-CLIP improves performance by 2.7\% at the continent level, though the gains diminish at finer scales.